p12nGH-zz/re2v/README.md

 Regular expressions to SystemVerilog compiler.

 ## Overview
-A small utility that converts a PCRE-style regular expression into a SystemVerilog NFA.
+A small utility that converts a PCRE-style regular expression into a SystemVerilog NFA(nondeterministic finite automata).
 Regular expression is supplied as a command line argument, SystemVerilog code is printed to standard output:
 ```shell
 re2v 'Hel{1,2}o'